 And what good is a mild, artificial fever for sore muscles?
 Hard to be sure.
 Delayed onset (post-exercise) muscle soreness is notoriously difficult to treat — almost impossible really — and yet maybe hot baths help.
 It’s hardly proof, but one study (predictably European) of “warm underwater jet massage” was promising.10

 But if hot baths help sore muscles, it’s more likely because they have some effect on those muscle knots.
 Like stretching, the results seem to be erratic at best — but it is free and pleasant to try.
-The point here is mainly that an “artificial” fever is definitely a complex and interesting biological state — and the only other ways to achieve it are quite unpleasant.
+The point here is mainly that an “artificial” fever is definitely a complex and interesting biological state (and the only other ways to achieve it are icky and fun-spoiling, at best).
 So it’s pretty interesting to have in mind as an optional goal.
 When the whole system is in an altered state maybe some things change.
 Like pain.